xTheDevilRazedMe/RDR_Undead_Nightmare_Online/README.md

 Things you need to be aware of before installing.
+-
 The term "variation swap"
 in the rpfs you have 2 types of the same script, the normal version & the undead version the undead version has the same name just with a _z at the end.
 I created this mod just by removing the _z from the filenames & replacing the original scripts with the ones I just renamed making this mod considered a variation swap.

+This is recommended to be used with the latest version of demonic rev because you can give your self undead weapons, loading the undead interiors loads in what the scripts do not.

 There is a section at the bottom for developers who are interested in developing a function that can be used in normal sp.

 What does this mod do?
+-
 This mod essentially brings the undead nightmare experience to your Free Roam lobbies that you can enjoy with other players.

 Specifically